 City of Melbourne is preparing its Domestic Animal Management Plan (DAMP) 2026-29, which outlines our management of cats and dogs through this four-year period.
-We're seeking your feedback on the key issues and objectives we’ve identified.
-We want to know your experiences with animals in the city and what actions or programs you would like to see us undertake.
+We asked for your feedback on the key issues and objectives we’ve identified.
+We wanted to know your experiences with animals in the city and what actions or programs you would like to see us undertake.

 The Domestic Animals Act 1994 (the Act) requires a Domestic Animal Management Plan to be prepared by every council in Victoria at four yearly intervals.